StateScribe: Towards Accessible Change Awareness Across Real-World Revisits: Introduction

 Using these memory structures and smartphone 3D data (\textit{e.g.,} RGB-D images and camera intrinsics), {\name} retrieves ESM and OTM by querying the current camera pose to identify the most recent frames from prior visits and detect significant changes.
-Based on 3D data and spatial correspondences, it generates descriptions that clearly communicate \textit{\textbf{what has changed, and when and where the change occurred.}} For example, a user revisiting the market (Figure~\ref{fig:teaser}b) a week later might hear: \textit{``The fruit stand at your 10 o'clock is selling watermelon and guava; it sold apples and oranges last week,''} \textit{``The bakery on your right now shows a `CLOSED' sign; it was open at this time last week,''} or \textit{``A construction site is at your 1 o'clock, 10 feet away.''} Beyond change descriptions, {\name} also provides live descriptions (Figure~\ref{fig:teaser}a) to support real-time scene understanding. {\name} also enables interactive exploration of how their environment has evolved, where users can query via speech, \textit{e.g.,} \textit{``Has it blossomed now?''}, with responses: \textit{``Yes, the trees have blossomed; they had not last week''}(Figure~\ref{fig:teaser}b).
+It generates descriptions that clearly communicate \textit{\textbf{what has changed, and when and where the change occurred.}} For example, a user revisiting the market (Figure~\ref{fig:teaser}b) a week later might hear: \textit{``The fruit stand at your 10 o'clock is selling watermelon and guava; it sold apples and oranges last week,''} \textit{``The bakery on your right now shows a `CLOSED' sign; it was open at this time last week,''} or \textit{``A construction site is at your 1 o'clock, 10 feet away.''} Beyond change descriptions, {\name} also provides live descriptions (Figure~\ref{fig:teaser}a) to support real-time scene understanding, using a similar but simplified approach to WorldScribe~\cite{WorldScribe}. {\name} further enables interactive exploration of how their environment has evolved, where users can query via speech, \textit{e.g.,} \textit{``Has it blossomed now?''}, with responses: \textit{``Yes, the trees have blossomed; they had not last week''}(Figure~\ref{fig:teaser}b).